UppASD/UppASD-manual/content/output.rst

 **swdos.simid.out** is written of the ``do_sc`` flag is switched on.
 Prints out the :math:`S(q,\omega)` 'density of states' as a function of energy.

 **totenergy.simid.out** is written if the ``plotenergy`` flag is switched on.
 Prints out the total energy of the system as a function of time step.

+**References**

+See the centralized :doc:`references` for full bibliographic entries:

+- [Binder2009]_ - Guide to Monte Carlo simulation in statistical physics